samsonncy/financial-market-data-pipeline-and-dashboard/power_bi/README.md

-# Financial Market Dashboard (Azure x Databricks x Power BI)
+# Financial Market Dashboard (Azure x Databricks x Synapse x Power BI)

 This project showcases a **real-world, cloud-based financial data pipeline** built using the **medallion architecture** (Bronze–Silver–Gold), powered by **Azure Databricks**, **Delta Lake**, and visualized through **Power BI**.
 It retrieves daily stock data from the Alpha Vantage API, processes it using PySpark, and delivers a rich dashboard experience for financial trend analysis.